 Another thing to remember is, your coding style is an important part of your assignment evaluations.
 I WILL NOT HESITATE to take points off for code that has hard-coded number

 FAIR WARNING!!!
 DANGER WILL ROBINSON!!!
 FAIR WARNING!!!

 In this class, documentation which is not of professional quality is no longer acceptable.
 Spelling, grammar, and internal document consistency all count and will cost you big-time if not correct!
 I will not hesitate to knock off a full letter grade on an otherwise perfectly correct assignment if there are egregious and/or numerous spelling/grammar errors.
-In addition, coding style will play a large part in determining the grade on the code for the homework.
-It is the job of each student to properly structure, comment, and indent, to select proper names for variables, and to not "hard-code" values.
+In addition, coding style will play a large part in determining the grade on the code for the homework/labwork.
+It is the job of each student to properly structure, comment, and indent, to select the proper names for variables, and to nothard-codevalues.
+NO MAGIC NUMBERS!